wiseman-timelord/Chat-Gradio-Linux/README.md

 - Cuda Toolkit - You must install, Version [11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive) or [12.9](https://developer.nvidia.com/cuda-12-9-0-download-archive), depending upon Cuda level of card for processing.
 - R.A.M. - Models are stored in Unified Memory, and processes on the GPU.
 This method should cover most model cases.

 ### Development
+- we will want an additional bar showing `GPU Ram Usage / System Ram Usage`.
+Somehow travelling bars on top and bottom, for memory/but this would be using frames, is this possible?

+### File Structure
 Details of file structure...
 - Core Project files...
 ```